Research Network "Cultures of Compromise"

 International Workshop (7-8 March 2024)“Compromise in Plural Worlds.
 Japan and Europe in Comparison”

-Organisation: The workshop was organised by the research project “Cultures of Compromise” and the “Agonistic Plurality” project based at the Universities of Duisburg-Essen and Münster.
+Organisation: The conference was organised by the research project “Cultures of Compromise” and the “Agonistic Plurality” project based at the Universities of Duisburg-Essen and Münster.

 Responsible for the conference: Jan-Hendryk de Boer, Julia Mariko Jacoby, Elisabeth Haefs (University of Duisburg-Essen) and Manon Westphal (University of Münster)